21 Essential Questions to Ask for a Testimonial

 ⇒ Are there any final thoughts you’d like to share regarding your experience with us?

 Now that the interviews are done, you’re ready to write your testimonial.
-Once you’ve got your testimonials finalized, there are a variety of options for how they can be used, so get creative and start putting those testimonials to work!
+Once you’ve got your testimonials finalized, there are a variety of options for how they can be used, so get creative and start putting those testimonials to work.
+Your future customers will be looking for them as they consider working with your company.

 Looking for more ideas on how to use your testimonials?
 Check out this post to get inspired.